Ensuring the Safety of Chemical Substances

 01Complying with Laws and Regulations in Japan

 DIC recognizes legal and regulatory compliance as central to risk management.
 In Japan, this includes fulfilling without exception obligations related to the reporting of new chemical substances set forth in the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc., and the Industrial Health and Safety Act, and to the keeping of records on manufacturing, importing and sales laid out in the Poisonous and Deleterious Substances Control Act.
-To enhance the reliability of its compliance efforts, the Group is promoting diverse initiatives, from collecting and analyzing information to formulating guidelines, promoting awareness among Group companies and customers and advancing deployment of CIGNAS.
+To enhance the reliability of its compliance efforts, the DIC Group is promoting diverse initiatives, from collecting and analyzing information to formulating guidelines, promoting awareness among Group companies and customers, and advancing deployment of CIGNAS.

 The Food Sanitation Act, which was amended in fiscal year 2018, stipulates the adoption of a Positive List system, which allows only substances that have been evaluated for safety to be used in utensils, containers and packaging for food.
 DIC manufactures a wide range of polymers, including polystyrene, inks and other raw materials used in food packaging.
-Accordingly, the Company is proceeding with efforts to gather information and gain authorization in cooperation with pertinent industry organizations.
-There were no violations of domestic laws requiring the registration or reporting of chemical substances by the Group in Japan in fiscal year 2021.
+Accordingly, the Company is proceeding with efforts to gather information and apply for the list in cooperation with pertinent industry organizations.
+There were no legal violations by the DIC Group in Japan requiring the registration or reporting of chemical substances in fiscal year 2023.

-Outlook for Principal Initiatives in Fiscal Year 2022
+Outlook for Principal Initiatives in Fiscal Year 2024

-02Complying with Overseas Laws and Regulations
+02Complying with Laws and Regulations in Other Countries and Territories

-Deployment of the GHS has been made mandatory in most countries, with latecomer India now taking steps toward enacting a law obliging GHS compliance.
+Deployment of the GHS has been adopted and made mandatory in most countries, with latecomer India now taking steps toward enacting a law obliging GHS compliance.
 DIC gathers the latest information on chemical substances in overseas markets through local consultants, as well as through its global network, which includes Sun Chemical and other DIC Group companies, ensuring its ability to respond effectively to revisions to laws and regulations and to provide information to Group companies and customers.
-As a leading member of the JCIA working group charged with collecting Japanese companies’ opinions and proposals regarding the enactment and revision of laws and regulations, DIC conducts dialogue with government authorities, playing a leading role in ensuring the legal and regulatory compliance of JCIA member countries.
-There were no violations of overseas laws requiring the registration or reporting of chemical substances by the DIC Group in Japan in fiscal year 2021.

-Outlook for Principal Initiatives in Fiscal Year 2022
+Outlook for Principal Initiatives in Fiscal Year 2024

 Training and Systems